 | Under 60 years remaining | Significant problems with mortgaging and resale likely. |

-If you're buying with a mortgage, your lender will have their own minimum lease length requirement.
+If you are buying with a mortgage, your lender will have their own minimum lease length requirement.
 Most lenders want the lease to run for at least the mortgage term plus an additional buffer.
-Always check this before making an offer on a property with a shorter lease.
+Always check this before making an offer on a property with a shorter remaining lease.

 What Are Service Charges and How Much Will They Cost?